 Details of Adoption Leave

 Date of placement

 Adoption Leave requested from to

 Adoption Pay requested form

-Adoption Pay Entitlement (please tick): √
+Adoption Pay Entitlement (please tick): 🗸

-39 weeks' Statutory Adoption Pay continuous service ending in the v adoption to qualify for SAP).
-Emp they want to be paid SAP, unless t and placed is less than that. veek in which the child loyees must give 28 day is matche /s' notice before
+39 weeks' Statutory Adoption Pay (Employee must have 26 weeks' continuous service ending in the week in which the child is matched for adoption to qualify for SAP).
+Employees must give 28 days' notice before they want to be paid SAP, unless the time between the child being matched and placed is less than that.